THE LITTLE GIRL IN ME---

 Every Saturday morning, all by yourself, you rode the city bus to your favorite place—the Public Library.
 Books were everywhere, rows and rows of multi-colored, multi-sized books, each beckoning you to step inside their pages.
 Once inside, the pages took you to other worlds, to adventures far from your hometown.

-On Saturdays, after leaving the library, you walked west-one block to stand in front of the town’s finest home, the Simmons Mansion.
-Beautifully manicured evergreens edged the wide brick walkway leading to a carved walnut door highlighted with leaded glass.
+On those Saturdays, after leaving the library, you walked west-one block to stand in front of the town’s finest home, the Simmons Mansion.
+Beautifully-manicured evergreens edged the wide brick walkway leading to a carved walnut door highlighted with leaded glass.
 Four white, fluted columns, more than three-stories tall, framed the doorway.

-After years of looking, you decided to activate the adventure.
-Marching up the long brick walkway, you stood on tiptoes to grasp the ornate brass knocker.
-“Boom, boom, boom”, the knocker sounded surprisingly loud as you waited for the door to open.
-Standing there, anticipating the adventure, not once did you consider the possibility of being turned away.
+One Saturday, after years of looking, you decided to activate the adventure.
+Marching up the long brick walkway, you stood on tiptoes to grasp the ornate brass knocker, “Boom, boom, boom.”
+The knocker sounded surprisingly-loud as you waited for the door to open.
+Standing there, anticipating this amazing adventure, not once did you consider the possibility of being turned-away.

 After touring the Mansion you glided to the bus stop like a queen.
 It didn’t matter you had missed four buses.
-Minutes before, you’d experienced a beautiful world with elegant people; a world far beyond the wood-frame rental house at 1707 East 6th Street.
+Just minutes before, you’d experienced a beautiful world with elegant people; a world far-beyond the wood-frame rental house at 1707 East 6th Street.”

-Little Girl, you and I know each other well.
-We know that love comes and goes and sometimes those we love don’t love us back.
+Yes, Little Girl, you and I know each other well.
+We know love comes and goes and sometimes-- those we love don’t love us back.
 But you are strong; you continue to live beyond the ugliness and unpleasantness.
 When you were young, even after you started school, you played dress-up for hours.
-Posing, pretending, and make believe, were your favorite pastimes.
-The image looking back at you in the bedroom mirror was always me, your best friend.
+Posing, pretending, dreaming, and make believe, were your favorite pasttimes.
+Never forget---the image looking back at you in that bedroom mirror was always me--- your best friend.